sullivan-sean/chat-langchainjs/README.md

 sh download.sh
 ````

-This will download our data source (in this case the Langchain docs ) and parse it.
+This will download our data source (in this case the Langchain docs ).

 Next, install dependencies and run the ingestion script:
 ```bash
 yarn && yarn ingest
 ```

-This will split text, create embeddings, store them in a vectorstore, and
+This will parse the data, split text, create embeddings, store them in a vectorstore, and
 then save it to the `data/` directory.

 We save it to a directory because we only want to run the (expensive) data ingestion process once.